We're updating our terminology in Jira

 Status Report

-The Status Report displays the progress of a Jira project and fix version in pie charts by status, priority, component, and issue type.
+The Status Report displays the progress of a Jira project and fix version in pie charts by status, priority, component, and work type.
 The Status Report uses the Jira Chart macro, and is dynamic.

 Other reports